D-Futagi/spike-sorting/README.md

 Quiroga, R. Q., Nadasdy, Z. & Ben-Shaul, Y. Unsupervised spike detection and sorting with wavelets and superparamagnetic clustering.
 Neural Comput.
 16(8), 1661-1687 (2004).

 ## Notification
-The code for spike sorting in this repository only support the simulated data proposed by Quiroga et al.
+The code for spike sorting in this repository still only support the simulated data proposed by Quiroga et al.